-If duodenitis home remedies and diet sounds appealing to you, read the list below.
+If duodenitis home remedies and diet sound appealing to you, read the list below.

-Yogurt: Research suggests that consuming one bowl of yogurt each day can reduce pain and help calm down the intestinal system.
+- Yogurt: Research suggests that consuming one bowl of yogurt daily can reduce pain and help calm the intestinal system.
 It is thought that it can also lessen the type of pain that is linked to duodenitis.

-Pomegranate juice: Taking a half a glass of pomegranate juice with a tablespoon of honey, at least twice a day, can also help with duodenitis.
+- Pomegranate juice: Taking half a glass of pomegranate juice with a tablespoon of honey at least twice a day, can also help with duodenitis.

-Honey: Raw honey is said to assist in reducing inflammation in the stomach.
-It can be spread on other foods to make it easier to consume on a regular basis.
+- Honey: Raw honey is said to assist in reducing inflammation in the stomach.
+It can be spread to other foods to make it easier to consume on a regular basis.

 For centuries, certain cultures have believed that honey is good for the digestive system.

 Many healthcare professionals agree that a duodenitis diet is the best treatment.
-This means excluding spicy foods, bakery products, and including foods like oats and berries in your diet.
-Everyone is different so avoiding any foods that might irritate your stomach or cause more acid to form is just common sense.
+This means excluding spicy foods, and bakery products, and including foods like oats and berries in your diet.
+Everyone is different, so avoiding foods that might irritate your stomach or cause more acid to form is common sense.

 It is believed that there are certain foods that when consumed, can help treat duodenitis, including some of the following:

 If you suffer from duodenitis, a diet that includes two to four servings of the fruits mentioned above is recommended.
-Vegetables that cause excess gas, such as garlic and onion or pickled vegetables, should be avoided, and six to eight servings of starch or bread should be part of your diet.
+Vegetables that cause excess gas, such as garlic, onion, or pickled vegetables, should be avoided, and six to eight servings of starch or bread should be part of your diet.
 It is also important to stay hydrated.
 If you like meat, just remember to avoid greasy, fried meat, as well as processed meat like cold cuts and sausage.

 If you want to avoid duodenitis, then you have to focus on controlling excess acid in your stomach.
 This could mean cutting down on certain foods or changing some lifestyle habits.